provena/mcp/README.md

 4. **Set environment variables**:
    - Set the .env.example to .env and put in your openai api key

+## Keyrings

+This project uses keyrings to store credentials - ensure a keyring backend is configured.
+See [keyring](https://pypi.org/project/keyring/).

 ## Usage

 - Start the server: